What’s the Difference Between an Invoice and a Receipt?

 It’s also worth mentioning one more thing here: Don’t confuse invoices and receipts with purchase orders either.

-A purchase order is basically a document that the buyer issues to the client or vendor which describes the requested goods or services along with the quantity and price agreed.
+A purchase order is a document the buyer issues to the seller.
+It describes the requested goods or services along with the quantity and price agreed.
+You’re basically sending the supplier your shopping list!

 How are invoices and receipts presented?